 As interior designer Laurie Foster once put it, “There are rules?”

 Old policies ruin companies when they do not shift with the times to meet needs, and not letting go of unhealthy patterns ultimately harms the individual as well.

 Do what you want.
-Run with scissors.